Second Home Mortgage Rates: 2022 Outlook

 Conventional Loan

-A conventional loan is another way to finance a second home and is perhaps the most popular option.
+A conventional loan is one way to finance a second home and is perhaps the most popular loan option.
 The odds are that you currently have a conventional loan for your primary home mortgage, and you can actually use this same type of loan for a secondary home as well.

-One of the biggest advantages of using a conventional loan is that you’re typically able to receive a better interest rate.
-In exchange for these lower rates, conventional loans come with stricter qualification requirements that can be difficult for some buyers to meet.
+One of the biggest advantages of using a conventional loan is that you’re typically able to receive a better mortgage interest rate.
+In exchange for these lower rates, conventional loans come with stricter qualification requirements that can be difficult for some homebuyers to meet.

 What Are Mortgage Rates for Second Homes?